falcosecurity/libs/README.md

 ### System deps

-To build using the system deps instead, first make sure to have all the needed packages installed.
+To build using the system deps instead, first, make sure to have all the needed packages installed.
 Refer to https://falco.org/docs/getting-started/source/ for the list of dependencies.

 Then, simply issue: